 - Mount Pleasant Families and Notable Individuals - founding families and those who have been here for several generations, including biographies, histories, and genealogical data.

 - Mount Pleasant Notable Individuals - information on individuals who have made significant contributions to the political, economic, cultural, and daily history of Mount Pleasant, including biographies, histories, diaries, oral histories, and news clippings.

-- Civic and Cultural Organizations - historical monographs, manuscripts, and oral histories, but not including organizational records, of the area's businesses, churches, schools, and civic organizations.
+- Civic and Cultural Organizations - historical monographs, manuscripts, and oral histories, but not including organizational records, of the area's businesses, churches, cemeteries, schools, and civic organizations.

 - Architecture - works related to the architecture of the Mount Pleasant region as well as historical images and documents detailing specific buildings and homes in the proposed historic district of Pleasantville, NY.

 - History of the American Revolution - works that focus on the conflict in the greater New York area, and specifically in the Hudson River Valley.